mgastner/cartogram-cpp/README.md

 To run the unit tests, execute the following command:

     ctest --verbose

+To learn more about the tests, you may go to the `cartogram-cpp/tests` directory and read the `README.md` file.

 Additionally, you may go to the `cartogram-cpp/tests` directory and run the following command: